ben-x/cloudpedia/content/multi-region-with-single-workload/readme.md

 6. By default, the autoscaling is set to 0 instance.
 Increase to 1 or more
 7. Enter endpoint on browser to load deployed application
 8. Don't forget to destroy the resource once you're done testing.

+## Disclaimer

+The project is made available as is.
+Review before using for production workload.